ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_thunderbird_windows/guide.en-sg.md

 ---
-title: 'Configuring an email address on Thunderbird for Windows'
+title: 'MX Plan - Configure your email account on Thunderbird for Windows'
 excerpt: 'Find out how to configure your email address in Thunderbird'
 updated: 2021-08-26
 ---